Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

-Walk to stay in shape
+Walk to stay fit while traveling

 This is something that is within everybody’s reach.
 For the lazybones who don’t like to go jogging, who don’t like physical efforts, who don’t like doing sports in general, this is something very simple, and impressively effective, walking!
 In general, when you start traveling, you walk a lot more than in your hometown.
 We discover a new city, there are areas to explore, a museum to visit, a monument to see, a park not too far to chill…

-Stay active to stay in shape
+Stay active to stay fit while traveling

 Walking is a way to stay active, but this is not the only option!
 The most popular way to stay active is of course to go jogging!
-Very effective to stay in shape, especially if you go in the morning!
+Very effective to stay fit, especially if you go in the morning!
 Don’t forget to pack running shoes!
 Those who don’t like to go jogging still have other options.
 Like riding a bike for example to explore a new area, or just to wander in the city.
 Another thing for those who don’t like to go jogging, pack a skip rope.
 Very good for cardio!
 And it doesn’t take a lot of space in your backpack.
 Hiking is also effective, you burn a lot of calories, and it’s good for your heart and your body in general.

 Running up and down loads of stairs is perfect, your whole body’s gonna work for your well being.
 Just find a place with LOTS of stairs (monument, your hotel…), and run up and down the stairs as fast as possible.
 As many times as possible in 20-30 minutes.
 After this, you’ll be exhausted, but your body will thank you!
-You can also exercise in your hotel room (or in your dorm, if you have enough space).
+You can also exercise in your hotel room (or in the hostel dorm, if you have enough space).
 Push-ups, abs exercises, squats… And of course, systematically climb the stairs instead of taking the elevator or the escalator.

 Some fitness centers propose having a free discovery session.
 Just go.
 You know perfectly well that you’ll never go back (and the employee at the gym knows that as well…), but at least you’ll have all the equipment needed there, for free.
 Sometimes, it’s possible to pay just one session at the gym.
 It’s often the case in Southeast Asia, where you won’t pay more than two euros for a session.
 You get the point, you need to stay active, move your body!
 It’s better if you’re active while having fun, not realizing you’re burning calories!

-Eat well to stay in shape
+Eat well to stay fit while traveling

-Staying active is almost useless to stay in shape if you don’t eat well.
+Staying active is almost useless to stay fit if you don’t eat well.
 I have to admit this one is really hard.
 Especially for someone like me, who loves to eat.
 Sometimes we are in areas where people’s eating behavior is completely different from ours, and in places where they eat a completely different way.
 This can be problematic… We need to start by checking closely what we eat, and cook our own meals if possible (when we’re not hanging out in town with our new “friends” met at the hostel).
 It’s cheaper than eating outside, and we have a better control over what we eat.
 You should above all eat meat, fish, eggs, vegetables, fruits…

 Avoid pizzas, sodas, candy, fast food, bread (bread is ok, but not too much!).
 Just like home actually!
 A lot of backpackers eat mostly rice and pasta on the road.
 It fills your stomach and it’s cheap.
 It’s ok, as long as you don’t eat just rice and pasta!
 The thing is, don’t restrain yourself on the road, don’t content yourself with soups and cauliflowers, but find the right balance.